eirikhanasand/iikg2001/exam/exam22.md

 4. Accountability

 ## Question 20
-When distributing signed software on the Internet one uses
+When distributing signed software on the Internet one uses<br/>
 1. Extendend Validation Certificate.
 2. Server Certificate.
 3. Software Publisher Certificate.
 4. Personal Certificate.

 ## Question 21
 Microsoft has introduced a goal-based model for identifying threats called STRIDE.
-This stands for
+This stands for<br/>

 (order the following)